UA Graduate College’s UROC – PREP

 - The UROC-PREP program is a member of the Undergraduate Research Opportunites Consortium (UROC).
 Graduate College UROC programs (Summer Research Institute, Minority Health Disparities, Minority Access to Research Careers, UROC-PREP) share a common application.
 Please read the instructions carefully and review the application before you complete it since you may want to take time to write some of your responses separately and then cut and paste them into the application.
 The application must be completed in one sitting.

 - For the UROC on-line application: CLICK HERE

 - The application deadline for UROC-PREP is 5:00 pm, November 1st.
-Students who are interested in UROC-PREP should schedule a meeting with Dr. Andrew Huerta to discuss the program and their plans for graduate education.
+Students who are interested in UROC-PREP can schedule a meeting with Dr. Andrew Huerta to find out more about the program and discuss their plans for graduate education.
 Contact Dr. Huerta at email (preferred): email@example.com.